Staff in Our Class:

-Maths – In the Spring term we will be looking at:
+Maths – In the Summer term we will be looking at:

 - Reading and writing numbers to 20 in numerals and words.

-- Completing addition and subtraction of numbers to 20.
+- Completing addition and subtraction of numbers within 20.

-Can you think of things that live under the sea for each letter of the alphabet?
+Can you think of an animal for each letter of the alphabet?

 How is Progress Measured in Year One?